XeroAPI/node-oauth2-example/readme.md

 **Scopes**

-You can use the default scopes included in this example config.json, but to expirement with the full list of scopes and what they do please see this list - https://docs.google.com/spreadsheets/d/15yo_HcpmtglKHmqHH20YbKpcECaf1th3EUeGNl5oINk/edit?usp=sharing.
+You can use the default scopes included in this example config.json, but to expirement with the full list of scopes and what they do please see [this list](https://developer.xero.com/documentation/oauth2/scopes).

 some explanations: